I have a confession to make. I’m an overthinker, and my overthinking has consumed my life.

 I now have a different relationship with all of these thoughts running around in my head.
 I like the struggle that has come from overthinking.

 Are you also an overthinker?
 Has overthinking created massive challenges in your life or have you managed to turn it into a powerful ally?
-Connect with me on our social network and let me know what you think by responding to my idea.
-Or you can follow me on Facebook.
+Let me know in the comments below.